JavaD0j0/tech-interview-prep/concepts/TwoPointers/TwoPointers.md

 ## Examples

-Other problems that can be solved with this approach:
+Problems that can be solved with this approach:

 1. `Reversing an Array`: Given an array of Integers, reverse it in place.
 2. `Pair with given Sum in a Sorted Array`: Given a sorted array of Integers, find a pair in the array that sums to a number T.